CDDelta/covid-19-fact-checker/README.md

 cd covid-19-fact-checker
 ```

-2. Update your project id in `.firebaserc` and replace the Firebase SDK config in `/src/environments/environment.ts`.
+2. Update your project id in `.firebaserc` and replace the Firebase SDK config in `/src/environments/environment.ts` and `/src/environments/environment.prod.ts`.

 3. Install dependencies